Tommy Lloyd says incoming Arizona freshman Paulius Murauskas 'just scratching surface' of potential

-Arizona and the Lithuanian club of incoming Arizona freshman forward Paulius Murauskas have confirmed his move to the Wildcats, who have now officially added a versatile 6-8 forward to their 2023-24 roster.
+Arizona and the Lithuanian club of incoming Arizona freshman forward Paulius Murauskas on Wednesday confirmed his move to the Wildcats, who have now officially added a versatile 6-8 forward to their 2023-24 roster.

 First reported in April by Lithuania news site 15min, which cited sources saying Murauskas would head to Arizona, the official news was delayed until after Murauskas' season in Lithuania's LKL league ended last week.